>TOPICS

 Gandhi about the Bhangis

-Gandhi considered his vulnerable children to be as dumb as a cow and incapable of learning.
-Therefore, he believed that he could solve the problem of their humiliation by upgrading the latrine service, assigned to them.
+Gandhi considered his vulnerable children to be as dumb as cows and incapable of learning.
+Therefore, he believed that he could solve their humiliation by upgrading the latrine service, assigned to them.

 The position that I really long for is that of the Bhangi.
 How sacred is his work of cleanliness?
 That work can be done only by a Brahmin or by a Bhangi.
 The Brahmin may do it in his wisdom, the Bhangi in ignorance.
 I respect, and I adore both of them.
 If either of the two disappears from Hinduism, Hinduism itself would disappear.
 And it’s because Svadharma (self-service) is dear to my heart that the Bhangi is dear to me.
 I may even sit at my meals with a Bhangi by my side, but I do not ask to align yourself with them by inter-caste dinners and marriages.
 5